jessicq/BaldursGateMods/README.md

 # BaldursGateMods
 Mods written using the Infinity Engine for BioWare's critically acclaimed RPG.

-Self-started project that involves creating new NPCs, quests, dialogues, items, audio, music, etc. to integrate into the Baldur's Gate Trilogy: Enhanced Edition (enhanced by Beamdog).
+Self-started projects that involves creating new NPCs, quests, dialogues, items, audio, music, etc. to integrate into the Baldur's Gate Trilogy: Enhanced Edition (enhanced by Beamdog).

 Currently In-Progress: